 It's important that your parrot's diet is varied.
 She will like to eat a combination of the following food:

-Fresh vegetables, fruit and pellets; fresh vegetables, fruits and seeds; or an alternation of both with fresh food added daily
+Fresh vegetables, fruit and pellets; fresh vegetables, fruits and seeds; or an alternation of both with fresh food added daily.

 What fruit and vegetables does a parrot eat?

 Some suggestions for fruit and vegetables you can feed your parrot are:

 |Citrus fruits||Bell peppers|